Is your skin paying the price for exposure to blue light from electronic devices?

 High-energy visible light (blue light) from electronic devices is thought to speed up skin ageing, although more research needs to be undertaken for conclusive evidence.

-Blue light penetrates right down to the dermis, the second layer of your skin, which is much further than the sun’s UVA and UVB rays.
-Radiation from the blue light therefore reaches our collagen, elastin and hyaluronic acid and may produce more hyper-pigmentation than UVB radiation.
+Blue light penetrates down to the dermis, the second layer of your skin, much further than the sun’s UVA and UVB rays.
+Therefore, radiation from the blue light reaches our collagen, elastin and hyaluronic acid and may produce more hyper-pigmentation than UVB radiation.

-Although we are all exposed to blue light from the sun, it is the prolonged exposure to blue light through the proliferation of digital devices that is causing scientists to sit up and take notice of its potential to do damage to our skin.
+Although we are all exposed to blue light from the sun, the prolonged exposure to blue light through the proliferation of digital devices that are causing scientists to sit up and take notice of its potential to damage our skin.

-Informed consumers, however, are looking for solutions that offer total skin protection without affecting their activities.
-Using cutting edge technology, DSM Personal Care has developed an innovative concept to fight against blue light damage which you can add to your skin care formulas.
+Informed consumers seek solutions that offer total skin protection without affecting their activities.
+Using cutting-edge technology, DSM Personal Care has developed an innovative concept to fight against blue light damage, which you can add to your skincare formulas.